emacsfodder/move-text/README.md

 # MoveText (2.0.8)

-MoveText is extracted from Basic edit toolkit.
+MoveText
-It allows you to move the current line using M-up / M-down (or any other bindings you choose) if a region is marked, it will move the region instead.
+allows you to move the current line using M-up / M-down (or any other bindings you choose) if a region is marked, it will move the region instead.

 Using the prefix arg (C-u *number* or META *number*) will predetermine how many lines to move.